 A unique festival in unique places

-Over the years, ‘Dance on Camino de Santiago’ ha visited around 40 different municipalities, where works by companies such as Frantics Dance Company, Lamajara Danza, Colectivo Globo and the Italian company Bellanda Company have been performed, but also choreographers such as the Italian Giovanni Insaudo, the Cuban creators Miguel Álvarez and Javier Peláez-Tulio, Carlos Aller and Cecilia Bartolino, the French Arthur Bernard, Marc Fernández, the duo formed by Fran Martínez and Paula Quintas, the Ukrainian Kateryna Humenyuk, the Russian Ildar Tagirov and the Costa Rican performer and choreographer Erick Jiménez, among others.
+During these years, ‘Danza en el Camino’ has visited around 40 different municipalities where works by companies such as Frantics Dance Company, Lamajara Danza, Colectivo Globo and the Italian Bellanda Company, as well as choreographers such as the Italian Giovanni Insaudo, have been performed, Cuban creators Miguel Álvarez and Javier Peláez-Tulio, Carlos Aller and Cecilia Bartolino, French Arthur Bernard, Marc Fernández, the duo formed by Fran Martínez and Paula Quintas, Ukrainian Kateryna Humenyuk, Russian Ildar Tagirov and Costa Rican performer and choreographer Erick Jiménez, among others.

 Come and experience creation